matthewreed26/personal-vpn-fun/README.md

        ```

        - **Explanation:** This increases the window of acceptable packet IDs (to 512) and the time (to 60 seconds) that a packet ID remains valid, making the connection more tolerant of network latency, packet reordering, and delays common on unstable networks.

+     - **Compression (For Performance):** To reduce overhead, comment out any lines like the following:

+       ```system
+       # for OpenVPN 2.4 or older
+       ;comp-lzo yes
+       # for OpenVPN 2.4 or newer
+       ;compress lzo
+       ```

+     - **Buffer Sizes and Fast I/O (For Performance):** To potentially improve throughput, especially on high-latency links, add these lines:

+       ```system
+       sndbuf 524288
+       rcvbuf 524288
+       fast-io
+       ```

+       - **Explanation:**
+         - `sndbuf` and `rcvbuf` increase the send and receive buffer sizes respectively, allowing more data to be in transit, which can help with throughput on connections with higher latency.
+         - `fast-io` is a client-side optimization that allows OpenVPN to perform reads and writes to the tunnel device more efficiently, reducing latency and potentially increasing throughput.

 3. **Install and Configure Tunnelblick:**